rkd412/rkd412/README.md

 Hello, my name is Robert and I live in Pittsburgh, PA.
 I am a web developer.
-I currently work for successful niche e-commerce company as a developer.
+I currently work for successful niche e-commerce company.
 Check out my website at [robertkdavis.com](https://www.robertkdavis.com/) for more information or to get ahold of me!